Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_rule_sets"></a> [front\_door\_rule\_sets](#input\_front\_door\_rule\_sets)

-Description:   Manages a Front Door (standard/premium) Rule Set..
+Description:   Manages a Front Door (standard/premium) Rule Sets..
 The following properties can be specified:
   - `name` - (Required) The name which should be used for this Front Door Rule Set.

 Type: `set(string)`